TensorFlow: Extensions

 TensorFlow also offers a variety of libraries and extensions to advance and extend the models and methods used.
-For example, TensorFlow Recommenders and TensorFlow Graphics are libraries for their respective functionalities in recommendation systems and graphics, TensorFlow Federated provides a framework for decentralized data, and TensorFlow Cloud allows users to directly interact with Google Cloud to integrate their local code to Google Cloud.
+For example, TensorFlow Recommenders and TensorFlow Graphics are libraries for their respective functional.
 Other add-ons, libraries, and frameworks include TensorFlow Model Optimization, TensorFlow Probability, TensorFlow Quantum, and TensorFlow Decision Forests.

 Google Colab

-Google also released Colaboratory, a TensorFlow Jupyter notebook environment that does not require any setup.
+Google also released Collaboratory, a TensorFlow Jupyter notebook environment that does not require any setup.
 It runs on Google Cloud and allows users free access to GPUs and the ability to store and share notebooks on Google Drive.

 Google JAX

 Google JAX is a machine learning framework for transforming numerical functions.
 It is described as bringing together a modified version of autograd (automatic obtaining of the gradient function through differentiation of a function) and TensorFlow's XLA (Accelerated Linear Algebra).
 It is designed to follow the structure and workflow of NumPy as closely as possible and works with TensorFlow as well as other frameworks such as PyTorch.
 The primary functions of JAX are: